DevOpsBootcamp/website/source/11_tools_debuggers.rst

 .. code-block:: bash

 	parser.c:53:31: warning: incompatible pointer types passing
-	'struct token *' to parameter of type 'struct token_list *' [-Wincompatible-pointer-types]
+	'struct token *' to parameter of type 'struct token_list'* [-Wincompatible-pointer-types]
             return parse_variable(cur);
                                   ^~~

 Call Graphs
 -----------
 If you jump into a big project, and want to get an idea how things work